M&A Case Study: Microsoft-LinkedIn Acquisition Timeline

 - May 14, 2016: LinkedIn and Microsoft sign a 30-day exclusivity agreement the next day, prohibiting LinkedIn from soliciting other proposals.
-Broadly speaking, this type of agreement is called a It formalizes deal discussions and sets a timetable for signing a definitive agreement.
+Broadly speaking, this type of agreement is called a letter of intent (LOI).
+It formalizes deal discussions and sets a timetable for signing a definitive agreement.

 Month 4: Salesforce not out yet